idaholab/virtual_test_bed/doc/content/pbfhr/steady/griffin.md

 The fluxes output by Griffin are normalized with regards to the solver fission source.
-To output the physical fluxes normalized to the real core power, which may be used to compute material damage in the fuel for example, we define the `scaled_sflux_gi` `AuxVariables`.
+To output the physical fluxes normalized to the real core power, which may be used to compute material damage in the fuel for example, we define the `scaled_sflux_gi` [AuxVariables](https://mooseframework.inl.gov/syntax/AuxVariables/).

 !listing /pbfhr/steady/ss0_neutrons.i block=AuxVariables/scaled_sflux_g0

-`AuxKernels` are used to operate on `AuxVariables`.
+[AuxKernels](https://mooseframework.inl.gov/moose/syntax/AuxKernels/) are used to operate on [AuxVariables](https://mooseframework.inl.gov/syntax/AuxVariables/).
 They may scale, multiply, add and perform many other operations.
-They may be block restricted, as some `AuxVariables` are not defined over the entire domain, or they may inherit the same block restriction as the variable.
+They may be block restricted, as some [AuxVariables](https://mooseframework.inl.gov/syntax/AuxVariables/) are not defined over the entire domain, or they may inherit the same block restriction as the variable.

 !listing /pbfhr/steady/ss0_neutrons.i block=AuxKernels

-Functions may be defined in MOOSE in a `Functions` block.
+Functions may be defined in MOOSE in a [Functions](https://mooseframework.inl.gov/syntax/Functions/index.html) block.
 The control rod position is set in this input using a function.
 Since it's a steady state calculation, we could also have simply used an initial condition.
-The `FunctionAux` is using the function to set the `CR_insertion` auxiliary variable.
+The [FunctionAux](https://mooseframework.inl.gov/source/auxkernels/FunctionAux.html) is using the function to set the `CR_insertion` auxiliary variable.

 !listing /pbfhr/steady/ss0_neutrons.i block=Functions